isapome/BrainProp/README.md

 ## Results

+All the experiments ran on one node of a NVIDIA GeForce 1080Ti card.

 Our algorithm achieved the following performances (averaged over 10 different seeds, the mean and standard deviation are indicated):
 <!--- ### [Image Classification on ImageNet](https://paperswithcode.com/sota/image-classification-on-imagenet) --->